Syndicate: American Revolt: Multiplayer

 The PC version of American Revolt includes 10 multiplayer missions played via NetBIOS networking.

 Amiga version

 The Amiga version of the American Revolt data disk was available exclusively from the merchandise section of Amiga Format magazine.

 Reception

 Computer Gaming World in 1994 reported that "The increased difficulty of American Revolt amplifies the shortcomings of the original Syndicate, turning niggling foibles into serious impediments to gameplay", citing dangerous hidden enemies and slow graphics and gameplay.
 The magazine recommended the expansion only to "Hard-core Syndicate nuts".

+James V. Trunzo reviewed The Syndicate: American Revolt in White Wolf #44 (June, 1994), giving it a final evaluation of "Excellent" and stated that "Like the box says, 'The Future Just Got Darker!'
+If you enjoy Syndicate, you'll love this expansion disk.
+If you haven't tried Syndicate, get it and pick up American Revolt while you're at it."